mbugyis/School_District_Analysis/README.md

 - The school summary uses the scores, and passing percentages of the Thomas High School 10th-12th graders.
 The prior data in the DataFrame was replaced with the 10th-12th information.
 This significantly affected the data for Thomas High School

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - Replacing the scores greatly altered the schools performance.
-Prior to replacing the values, Thomas High School had averages in both math and reading in the 60s.
+Prior to replacing the values, Thomas High School had averages in both math and reading in the 80s.
 After replacing the values, the averages where in the 90s.
 This also had an affect on the % passing for math and reading as well.
+They became one of the highest performing schools.

 How does replacing the ninth-grade scores affect the following:
-1. Math and reading scores by grade
+1. Math and reading scores by grade - There was Nan in Thomas HS, the following averages were between 83-84
-2. Scores by school spending
+2. Scores by school spending - scores with lower spending had the highest averages and passing percentages
-3. Scores by school size
+3. Scores by school size - schools loew than 2500 had significantly higher averages and passing percentages.
+Almost 30% more likely to pass math and almost 40% passing overall
-4. Scores by school type
+4. Scores by school type - eliminating the ninth graders, especically Thomas, which was a Charter school saw an increase in overall data metrics.
+The most significant jump was % passing math.

 ## Summary